garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 from the reception desk.
 And then the elevator was so small that the stroller wouldn't fit in the elevator.
-And the icing on the cake (aside from the no crib situation) was when we got into our room, the stroller in the room made walkign around at all pretty hard.
+And the icing on the cake (aside from the no crib situation) was when we got into our room, it was so small that the stroller made walkign around impossible.
-I must say the consierge
-at the hotel was really helpful in getting the stroller up all of the stairs to our room.
-I think it's probably safe to see see this sitaution as their infrastructure is generally older and smaller than waht we have in the US.
+This sitaution is generally a result of their older and consequently smaller infrastructure than the US.
 This ultimately turned out fine.
 We returned our stroller to the car the next morning to give ourselves some breathing room and enjoyed our day in Nice.
 At the time, it felt like taking the stroller into the hotel was the best thing for us.
-I think we envisioned using it to push Gwen around the next day, but it was just too much in the room and it probably would have been a pain to push around all day too.
-We encountered plenty of cobblestone sidewalks, stairs, and crowded streets.
+I think we envisioned using it to push Gwen around the next day, but it was just too much in the room and it would have been a pain to push around all day too - plenty of cobblestone sidewalks, stairs, and crowded streets.

 When we got to Paris, we felt the stroller pain more acutely.
 It was not